Epicuri0us/YetiJS/README.md

 License
 ------
 This software is distributed under an extended zLib-License, you will also find it in the license.txt-file.
+Don't forget to take account of the licenses of third-party tools or code you use.

 <pre>Copyright (C) 2012-2013 Leo Zurbriggen http://www.leoz.ch